Surface Chemistry, Absorption, Adsorption, Application and Uses

 Use of Freundlich adsorption isotherm

 It is used to determine the extent of the adsorption of gases by solids at low pressure.
-It is also used for adsorption of solute from solution and has been found satisfactory the pressure in the equation are replaced by concentration C of solute.
+It is also used for the adsorption of solute from solution and has been found satisfactory when the pressure in the equation is replaced by concentration C of solute.

 /m = KC1/n